Ohio high court advises judges not to refuse to perform gay marriages

 “For example, if a judge who has declined to perform same-sex marriages is later assigned to hear a misdemeanor domestic violence charge involving a same-sex couple, the judge’s ability to follow the law and impartially apply the domestic violence laws could reasonably be questioned,” it said.

-The state Supreme Court issued the opinion after requests from judges including Toledo Municipal Judge Allen McConnell.
+The opinion was issued by the Supreme Court’s Board of Professional Conduct, a 28-member body appointed by the Ohio Supreme court that consists of lawyers, judges and non-lawyers, after requests from judges, including Toledo Municipal Judge Allen McConnell.

-McConnell refused to marry two women in July, and said in a statement that his decision was based on his personal and Christian beliefs.
-Another judge married the couple, and McConnell sought an advisory opinion about whether he could opt out of the rotation that would have him perform civil marriages.
-(Editing by Fiona Ortiz and Mohammad Zargham)
+Corrects paragraphs 1 and 7 to reflect that a board, not the Supreme Court, issued the opinion